parallelvirtualcluster/pvc/docs/manuals/health-plugins.md

 ```

 * A `PLUGIN_NAME` variable which defines the name of the plugin.
 This must match the filename.
+Generally, a plugin name will be 4 characters, but this is purely a convention and not a requirement.

 ```
 # A monitoring plugin script must always expose its nice name, which must be identical to the file name